fwendeburg/calculator-web/README.md

 # JScalculator
 A simple calculator made with HTML, CSS and vanilla JavaScript.
+This is the final project for the Foundations course on The Odin Project.